ulthiel/Champ/Readme.md

 * compute Poisson brackets;
 * compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301));
 * compute Calogero–Moser families and hyperplanes;
-* compute Calogero–Moser cellular characters.
+* compute Calogero–Moser cellular characters (as introduced by [Bonnafé–Rouquier](https://arxiv.org/abs/1708.09764)).

 The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including t≠0 and generic parameters valued in polynomial rings or rational function fields.
 An accompanying database contains many computational results.
 This document contains a complete overview of the functionality with many examples.
 The theory and algorithms are discussed in the following publications:
 * Thiel, U. (2015).
 Champ: a Cherednik algebra Magma package. *LMS J. Comput.
 Math., 18*(1), 266–307. [https://doi.org/10.1112/S1461157015000054](https://doi.org/10.1112/S1461157015000054)